Alerting¶

-Setting up alerts
+Setting up alerts¶

-calcite can communicate and send notifications through various channels.
 To configure alerts, simply visit the Alerts page of your project.

 You can create alerts using the following connectors:

-• pull request comments (WIP, depends on your repository provider)
+pull request comments (WIP, depends on your repository provider)

-• email
+email

-• slack
+slack

-• webhooks (WIP)
+webhooks (WIP)

-Each alert that you configure can have a list of tag conditions that act as filters.
 This is a semicolon-seperated list (cond1;cond2;cond3...) and each condition is made of one or multiple tags, seperated by the character & (and).

-Examples
+- Examples

 Warning

-Triggering a workflow
+Triggering a workflow¶

 Once all your datasets are uploaded, it is possible to trigger a workflow using the calcite Command line interface.